Seraphim-Solutions/bettercinema/README.md

 ### VLC

-You’ll need the VLC folder in the path, because ‘BetterCinema’ uses VLC cmd commands.
+You’ll need the VLC media player installed.
+And it has to be in it's default directory(Program Files/VideoLAN/VLC/). (for now)

-If you don’t know how to do so [here](https://www.vlchelp.com/add-vlc-command-prompt-windows/) is a step-by-step guide.

 *I’m not using the VLC library because I find this more simple.*